amal-kishore/TBExciton90/README.md

 - **Easy to Use**: One command to go from Wannier90 files to excitonic properties
 - **Fast**: GPU acceleration and MPI parallelization support
 - **Scientific**: Proper treatment of electron-hole interactions
-- **Comprehensive**: Band structures, exciton spectra, absorption, and wavefunctions
+- **Comprehensive**: Band structures, exciton spectra, and optical absorption

 ## Quick Start